Japan’s Crisis Hurts Sales of Hybrid Cars and EVs

 Honda is globally diversified in manufacturing and suppliers.
 With nine U.S. plants, Honda has invested more than $12.7 billion in its U.S. operations.
 The company employs nearly 25,000 associates and annually purchases $12 billion in parts and materials from more than 530 U.S. suppliers.

 For hybrids such as the Civic Hybrid, Insight, CR-Z and Fit Hybrid, Honda also heavily depends on Japanese suppliers, including advanced battery suppliers such as Sanyo.
-At the heart of the 2012 Civic Hybrid and Honda’s new are the lithium-ion batteries built at its Blue Energy join venture (JV) with Japan’s GS Yuasa; the battery plant is in Fukuchiyama, Kyoto, Japan.
+At the heart of the 2012 Civic Hybrid and Honda’s new electric cars are the lithium-ion batteries built at its Blue join venture (JV) with Japan’s GS Yuasa; the battery plant is in Fukuchiyama, Kyoto, Japan.

 Last week, Honda had announced plans to resume production of major Japanese plants on March 20.
 Now these openings are delayed to March 27 or beyond.
 Like all major manufacturers, Honda depends on a complex eco-system of suppliers and joint ventures.
 Some plants have been damaged and roads to move parts have been ripped apart.